chimay/wheel/README.md

 ## Features

-- Add
+- add
-  + Files from anywhere in the filesystem
+  + files from anywhere in the filesystem
-  + A file in more than one group
+  + a file in more than one group
   + file:line-1 and file:line-2 in the same group
-- May be saved in wheel file (recommended)
+- may be saved in wheel file (recommended)
-- On demand loading of files
+- on demand loading of files
-  + No slowdown of (neo)vim start
+  + no slowdown of (neo)vim start
-- Easy navigation
+- easy navigation
-  + Switch to matching tab & window if available
+  + switch to matching tab & window if available
-  + Next / Previous location, circle or torus
+  + next / Previous location, circle or torus
-  + Choose file, group or category in dedicated buffer
+  + choose file, group or category in dedicated buffer
-    * Filter candidates
+    * filter candidates
-    * Folds matching wheel tree structure
+    * folds matching wheel tree structure
-    * Context menus
+    * context menus
-  + Auto `:lcd` to project root of current file
+  + auto `:lcd` to project root of current file
-- Search files
+- search files
-  + Using locate
+  + using locate
-  + Using find
+  + using find
   + MRU files not found in wheel
-  + Opened buffers
+  + opened buffers
-  + Visible buffers in tabs & windows
+  + visible buffers in tabs & windows
-- Search inside files
+- search inside files
-  + Grep on group files
+  + grep on group files
-    * Navigate
+    * navigate
-    * Edit buffer and propagate changes with `:cdo`
+    * edit buffer and propagate changes with `:cdo`
-  + Outline
+  + outline
-    * Folds headers in group files (based on fold markers)
+    * folds headers in group files (based on fold markers)
-    * Markdown headers
+    * markdown headers
-    * Org mode headers
+    * org mode headers
-  + Tags
+  + tags
-  + Jumps & changes lists
+  + jumps & changes lists
-- Yank wheel using TextYankPost event
+- yank wheel using TextYankPost event
-  + Paste before or after, linewise or characterwise
+  + paste before or after, linewise or characterwise
-- Reorganizing
+- reorganizing
-  + Wheel elements
+  + wheel elements
-  + Tabs & windows
+  + tabs & windows
-  + Grep in edit mode
+  + grep in edit mode
-- Undo list
+- undo list
-  + Diff between last & chosen state
+  + diff between last & chosen state
-- Command output in buffer
+- command output in buffer
   + :ex or !shell command
-  + Async shell command
+  + async shell command
-- Dedicated buffers stack to save your searches
+- dedicated buffers stack to save your searches
-  + Layer stack in each dedicated buffer
+  + layer stack in each dedicated buffer
-- Display files
+- display files
-  + Split levels : torus, circle, location
+  + split levels : torus, circle, location
-  + Split
+  + split
     * vertical, golden vertical
     * horizontal, golden horizontal
     * main left, golden left
     * main top, golden top
     * grid
-  + Mix of above
+  + mix of above
     * circles on tabs, locations on split
     * toruses on tabs, circles on split
-- Batch operations
+- batch operations
-- Autogroup files by extension or directory
+- autogroup files by extension or directory

 As you see, the group manager is the core, but it goes far beyond that : you need a quick navigation framework to travel in the wheel, and once